-At Ungaro & Co your adviser with either be a registered or authorised financial adviser.
-There’s never going to be a ‘cookie cutter’ approach to giving financial advice here and whilst that poses a challenge in terms of ‘scale’, it does ensure that the adviser is accountable and is encouraged to give specific financial advice to clients – not ‘tips and tricks’.
+At Ungaro & Co your adviser is a qualified financial adviser who is engaged to to Ungaro & Co (the Financial Advice Provider).
+The specific adviser you’ll be dealing with is based on the type of advice you require.
+There’s never going to be a ‘cookie cutter’ approach to giving financial advice with Ungaro & Co and whilst that poses a challenge in terms of ‘scale’, it does ensure that the adviser is accountable and is encouraged to give specific financial advice to clients – not ‘tips and tricks’.

 In 2021, there is a new framework in New Zealand where financial advisers will be held to an even higher account.
-Ungaro&Co intends on becoming a FAP (Financial Advice Provider) and has already completed much of the work required for this transition.
+Ungaro & Co has a provisional FAP (Financial Advice Provider) license with the FMA and has already completed much of the work required for the full transition.

 What our clients have in common?